 Gluten Free Pita Bread

-Easy Gluten Free Pita Bread
+Easy Gluten Free Pita Bread Anyone Can Make

-Eight ingredients are all you need to make perfect gluten-free pita bread.
+- Works for everyone.
+Now, even GF folks can enjoy pita however they please.
 And if you aren’t gluten-free, you can just use all-purpose flour instead of gluten-free flour.
 Either way, if you stick with this recipe, you’re guaranteed to bake up the very best pita bread every time!

 Recipe Ingredients

-- Gluten-Free 1:1 Flour: Double check that the label says that it is a 1-to-1 blend to make sure it’s the right kind of flour.
+- Gluten-Free 1:1 Flour: Double-check that the label says that it is a 1-to-1 blend to make sure it’s the right kind of flour.
 Readers have said Cup4Cup gives the best results.
 I have used King Arthur Measure for Measure.

 - Baking Powder: Not baking soda.